ravennevermoreneverless/obsidian/0.1 — flash notes/october, november, december plans (maybe).md

 	- week 3 of may
 	- week 4 of may
 - "***Guitar Song***" — *Frou Frou* song cover
+- convert tags to bases (each)
+- allot at least 1 hour of social media presence
+- post on ravenowsky thrice a day!!!!!!
+- edit albums already added
+	- before can add new media 2025 (convert to bases)
 - rock albums edit first (convert to bases)
 	- before can listen to rock albums consistently
 	- update rock music wiki after rock albums listen per genre